-In our clinics’ research published in The Open Orthopaedics Journal (1), we wrote that the capsular ligaments are the main stabilizing structures of the facet joints in the cervical spine and have been implicated as a major source of chronic neck pain.
-Such pain often reflects a state of instability in the cervical spine and is a symptom common to a number of conditions such as disc herniation, cervical spondylosis, whiplash injury and whiplash associated disorder, post-concussion syndrome, vertebrobasilar insufficiency, and cervicocranial syndrome.
+In our clinic’s research published in The Open Orthopaedics Journal (8), we wrote that the capsular ligaments are the main stabilizing structures of the facet joints in the cervical spine and have been implicated as a major source of chronic neck pain.
+Such pain often reflects a state of instability in the cervical spine and is a symptom common to a number of conditions such as disc herniation, cervical spondylosis, whiplash injury, whiplash-associated disorder, post-concussion syndrome, vertebrobasilar insufficiency, and cervicocranial syndrome.
 When the capsular ligaments are injured, they become elongated and exhibit laxity, which causes excessive movement of the cervical vertebrae.
 In the upper cervical spine (C0-C2), this can cause symptoms such as nerve irritation and vertebrobasilar insufficiency with associated vertigo, tinnitus, dizziness, facial pain, arm pain, and migraine headaches.

 Decompression and Cervical Fusion surgery

-By this time of your health journey, you may have been recommended to a cervical fusion surgery or a cervical decompression to cut away that piece of the vertebrae causing the pinching of your vertebral artery compression.
-When discussing the pros and cons of surgery, it is always best to bring in surgical research present by surgeons.
+By this time of your health journey, you may have been recommended for a cervical fusion surgery or a cervical decompression to cut away that piece of the vertebrae causing the pinching of your vertebral artery compression.
+When discussing the pros and cons of surgery, it is always best to bring in surgical research presented by surgeons.

 - Although cervical spine fusion provides complete relief of the symptoms and no re-occlusion of the Vertebral Artery, most patients experience a significantly restricted range of head motion postoperatively, which restrains daily activities.

-- However, cervical decompression does not limit physiological neck movements, but it has a problem of high re-occlusion rate because of post-operative adhesion between the vertebral artery and the adjacent soft tissues.
+- However, cervical decompression does not limit physiological neck movements, but it has the problem of a high re-occlusion rate because of post-operative adhesion between the vertebral artery and the adjacent soft tissues.